VLC Media Player Frame Loss Test

 • Related Articles

-• Adding a Secondary Network Connection with a USB Ethernet Adapter
+• Adding a Secondary Network Connection via USB Adapter

 This article's primary goal is to teach the user how to set up a dual-NIC configuration using the CKB308 or CKB312 and a third party USB to Ethernet adapter.
 CHeKT has no officially recommended adaptor, but our agents have confirmed this unit works : ...